bunkerity/bunkerweb/docs/quickstart-guide.md

 === "Docker"

-    When starting the BunkerWeb container, you will need to add the settings :
+    When starting the Scheduler container, you will need to add the settings :

     ```yaml
-    mybunker:
+    bw-scheduler:
-      image: bunkerity/bunkerweb:1.6.0-beta
+      image: bunkerity/bunkerweb-scheduler:1.6.0-beta
       ...
       environment:
-        - USE_REAL_IP=yes
+        USE_REAL_IP: "yes"
-        - USE_PROXY_PROTOCOL=yes
+        USE_PROXY_PROTOCOL: "yes"
-        - REAL_IP_FROM=1.2.3.0/24 100.64.0.0/10
+        REAL_IP_FROM: "1.2.3.0/24 100.64.0.0/10"
-        - REAL_IP_HEADER=proxy_protocol
+        REAL_IP_HEADER: "proxy_protocol"
       ...
     ```

 === "Docker autoconf"

-    Before running the [Docker autoconf integration](integrations.md#docker-autoconf) stack, you will need to add the settings for the BunkerWeb container :
+    Before running the [Docker autoconf integration](integrations.md#docker-autoconf) stack, you will need to add the settings for the Scheduler container :

     ```yaml
-    mybunker:
+    bw-scheduler:
-      image: bunkerity/bunkerweb:1.6.0-beta
+      image: bunkerity/bunkerweb-scheduler:1.6.0-beta
       ...
       environment:
-        - USE_REAL_IP=yes
+        USE_REAL_IP: "yes"
-        - USE_PROXY_PROTOCOL=yes
+        USE_PROXY_PROTOCOL: "yes"
-        - REAL_IP_FROM=1.2.3.0/24 100.64.0.0/10
+        REAL_IP_FROM: "1.2.3.0/24 100.64.0.0/10"
-        - REAL_IP_HEADER=proxy_protocol
+        REAL_IP_HEADER: "proxy_protocol"
       ...
     ```

 === "Swarm"

-    Before running the [Swarm integration](integrations.md#swarm) stack, you will need to add the settings for the BunkerWeb service :
+    Before running the [Swarm integration](integrations.md#swarm) stack, you will need to add the settings for the Scheduler service :

     ```yaml
-    mybunker:
+    bw-scheduler:
-      image: bunkerity/bunkerweb:1.6.0-beta
+      image: bunkerity/bunkerweb-scheduler:1.6.0-beta
       ...
       environment:
-        - USE_REAL_IP=yes
+        USE_REAL_IP: "yes"
-        - USE_PROXY_PROTOCOL=yes
+        USE_PROXY_PROTOCOL: "yes"
-        - REAL_IP_FROM=1.2.3.0/24 100.64.0.0/10
+        REAL_IP_FROM: "1.2.3.0/24 100.64.0.0/10"
-        - REAL_IP_HEADER=proxy_protocol
+        REAL_IP_HEADER: "proxy_protocol"
       ...
     ```